During my critiquing of works on this site and others, I've noticed a near epidemic of two particular mistakes I'd like to call attention to.

 They overuse 'said' or, even more distracting, they overuse its synonyms.
 'Said' is generally an invisible word, which is why it can get away with being used often—which is why this sort of thing technically isn't a mistake.
 The real problem starts because each line of dialogue, plus the tag, tends to have a similar sentence structure, so it all starts sounding the same.
 Also, some lines stand best on their own: 'In the refrigerator?' should speak for itself, and tagging it as Sage's line just stretches out a line that is better concise.

 And then there's the habit of having a person get two dialog tags to one exchange.

 "I think you're making a mistake," Sage said.
 "For one thing, if you ever wear polka dots to Prom I promise you will be laughed out of every social function you every try to attend, ever," she warned.

 My guess is that the writer forgot they tagged the dialog, so they do it twice.
 Or maybe it's a fashion statement.
 I find it looks odd.

 You can drop dialog tags when:

--You mention the speaker already in that paragraph.
+-You mention the speaker already in that paragraph with an action beat.

 Sage put her hands on her hips.
 "I think you're making a mistake," she said.